dictation-toolbox/Caster/docs/readthedocs/Caster_Commands/Application_Commands_Quick_Reference.md

 # Application Commands Quick Reference

-Classic Install Location: `castervoice\rules\apps`
+The application name is followed by a pronunciation to `enable` or `disable` and the respective rules.
+A '/' separates pronunciations for different rules belonging to a single app grammar.

-The application name is followed by a pronunciation to `enable` or `disable` and the respective grammars.
-A '/' separates pronunciations for different grammars belonging to a single app.
+Classic Install Location: `castervoice\rules\apps' ` in Caster source code.

 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->